manviisinha/neuralis-dashboard/README.md

 - **Strict Access Control**: Users must sign up and verify email to access the dashboard.
 - **Data Privacy**: All medical data is stored securely in Firestore with user-scoped permissions.

----Made By : Manvi Sinha
+Made By : Manvi Sinha